GongT/baobao/@idlebox/common/docs/common.api.md

     get resolved(): boolean;
     static wrap(prev: Promise<any>): DeferredPromise<unknown, any>;
 }

+// Warning: (ae-missing-release-tag) "definePublicConstant" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function definePublicConstant(object: any, propertyKey: string | symbol, value: any): void;

 // Warning: (ae-missing-release-tag) "DelayCallbackList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //